-Shasta Daisy is very easy to grow.
+Shasta daisies are very easy to grow.
 They need good drainage, but thrive in a wide pH range and don't need especially rich soil.
 In fact, if the soil is too rich the plants tend to get "leggy" and fall over.

 The plants should be set out in early spring.
-They need to be kept well watered the first year, and they won't flower the first year, but once they are established Shasta Daisies are drought tolerant and will bloom for many years to come.
-Shasta Daisies and are self-seeding perennials so they will usually multiply.
+They need to be kept well watered the first year, and they won't flower the first year, but once they are established they are drought tolerant and will bloom for many years to come.
+They are self-seeding perennials so they will usually multiply.
 In a few years you'll probably have some to give away to your friends.

-The plants grow from 3 to 5 feet tall, and sometimes require support.
-If you have a mixed planting Shasta Daisies look better behind other plants because of their height.
+The plants grow from three to five feet tall, and sometimes they require support.
+If you have a mixed planting.
+Shasta daisies look better behind other plants because of their height.

-Shasta Daisies will begin to flower in late spring, and if you cut the spent flowers off they will continue to flower throughout the summer.
-A wonderful addition to a cut flower arrangement, Shasta Daisies last a long time after being cut.
+Shasta daisies will begin to flower in late spring, and if you cut the spent flowers off they will continue to flower throughout the summer.
+A wonderful addition to a cut flower arrangement, these flowers last a long time after being cut.

 Sweet William comes in a wide variety of colors ranging from scarlet and magenta to pink and white.
 Many varieties have multi-colored flowers with pink and red or red and white.
 They have a lovely smell and modern strains bloom all summer.

-Most varieties I have encountered are low-growing, about 6 to 10 inches, and make great border plants.
+Most varieties I have encountered are low-growing, about six to 10 inches, and make great border plants.
 Sweet William also looks fabulous in containers or rock gardens.
-It needs at least 6 hours of sun each day.
-Sweet William prefers not to have its foliage wet.
+It needs at least six hours of sun each day, and it prefers not to have its foliage wet.

 Dianthus are hardy annuals, or bi-annuals.

-Purple Coneflower is a stunning perennial.
-A hardy and drought tolerant prairie flower, it can be grown in most parts of the US.
-The purple Coneflower grows 2 to 4 feet tall and likes well drained soil and lots of sun.
+Purple coneflower is a stunning perennial.
+A hardy and drought-tolerant prairie flower, it can be grown in most parts of the U.S. The purple coneflower grows two to four feet tall and likes well-drained soil and lots of sun.

-The Purple Coneflower likes conditions similar to what the Shasta Daisy prefers, and they look great together, it also is a good candidate for a cut flower arrangement.
-In my experience the Purple Coneflower does not spread quite so readily.
+The purple coneflower likes conditions similar to what the shasta daisy prefers, and they look great together, it also is a good candidate for a cut flower arrangement.
+In my experience, purple coneflower does not spread quite so readily as shasta daisy.
 You may want to save the seeds for replanting.

-I actually had trouble getting California Poppies to grow.
+I actually had trouble getting California poppies to grow.
 I tried planting them from seeds without much luck.
 I bought a couple of plants from a local nursery, and planted them on the edges of my flower bed.
-They have spread their seeds and now I get new California Poppies every year.
+They have spread their seeds and now I get new poppies every year.
 They grow between the rocks and even in the gravel driveway, but do not spread into the soft moist soil in the flower bed.

 Nandina always has something interesting going on.
 The new leaves are pink or red, as they mature the leaves turn green.
 It gets white flowers in early summer, which turn into bright red berries that last all through the winter.
 The berries are a mild poison, not considered toxic to people but can harm your cat if he eats them.

-Rock Rose is a very low maintenance plant which will grow in poor stony soil with very little organic matter.
+Rock rose is a very low-maintenance plant that will grow in poor stony soil with very little organic matter.
 This hardy plant requires very little water.

-White Spirea is a very hardy plant, it can tolerate a wide range of soils.
+White spirea is a very hardy plant, it can tolerate a wide range of soils.
 This one in my yard survives on very little supplemental water.
-It gets these profuse flowers on its arching branches in early spring, the rest of the year it's an attractive bush with dark blue-green foliage, it stands about 5 feet tall.
+It gets these profuse flowers on its arching branches in early spring, the rest of the year it's an attractive bush with dark blue-green foliage, it stands about five feet tall.
 It is very attractive to bees and butterflies.

 Firethorn is a dense thorny bush.
-It is an attractive ornamental, and grown as a hedge it can be an effective barrier to keep out intruders.
+It is an attractive ornamental, and when it is grown as a hedge it can be an effective barrier to keep out intruders.